CEO Turnover and Volatility under Long-Term Employment Contracts

 94 Pages Posted: 22 Oct 2013 Last revised: 17 Jul 2018

-We study the role of the contractual time horizon of CEOs for CEO turnover and risk taking.
+We study the role of the contractual time horizon of CEOs for CEO turnover and corporate policies.
 Using hand-collected data on 3,954 fixed-term CEO contracts, we show that remaining time under contract predicts CEO turnover.
 When contracts are close to expiration, turnover is more likely and is more sensitive to performance.
-We also show a positive within-CEO relation between remaining time under contract and risk.
+We also show a positive within-CEO relation between remaining time under contract and firm risk.
 Our results are similar across short and long contracts and are driven neither by firm or CEO survival, nor technological cycles.
-They are consistent with risk-taking incentives provided by a long-term contract horizon.
+They are consistent with incentives to take long-term projects with interim volatility.

 Keywords: Risk taking, volatility, career concerns, CEO contracts, CEO turnover